 - Kingman (0 Wins from 5 runners)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Bethrah in 2010, winning for D K Weld at odds of 16/1 under the guidance of Pat Smullen.
 Looking at the runners at the head of the market over the last 20 renewals, there have been 8 winning favourites in the race.
-Whilst we wait for the 2026 Irish 1000 Guineas, remember you can get daily racing predictions from the top racing tipsters on the best racing tipsters page.
+Before placing your bet on the 2026 Irish 1000 Guineas, head over to see which runners the best racing tipsters are tipping today.

 Route to the Irish 1000 Guineas

-Many trainers will target races to use as prep races before coming to the Irish 1000 Guineas, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the Irish 1000 Guineas.
+These are the races which the recent winners ran in before coming here:

 Article Contributor Information

-We are blessed with an excellent team of specialists and experts at OLBG.
-Contributing to creating and maintaining this Irish 1000 Guineas Preview are at hand, Andy and Darren.
-They both work on the Horse racing tips team team looking after the tipsters and managing the tips settlement, whilst also creating and managing all of the horse racing event previews for International racing.
+We are fortunate to have an excellent team of specialists and experts at OLBG.
+Contributing to the creation and maintenance of this Irish 1000 Guineas Preview are Andy and James.
+They both work on the Horse Racing Tips team, overseeing the tipsters and managing the tip settlement, while also creating and managing all the horse racing event previews for Flat racing.